 |Christian Adherents:||0.03 %|

 |Affinity Bloc:||Sub-Saharan Peoples|

-Around the time the rains are expected, sacrifices are made before the seeds of their main staple, the millet, is sown.
-With that they ask for God's blessing of enough rain and a good harvest.
-These sacrifices probably go back to practices of pre-Islamic traditions, but today all the Ibilak profess to be Sunnis Muslims.
+Around the time the rainy season, Mararit make sacrifices before they sow millet seeds.
+They ask for the spirits for the blessing of enough rain and a good harvest.
+These sacrifices probably go back to practices of pre-Islamic traditions, but today all the Marait profess to be Sunnis Muslims.
 Their brand of Islam is heavily influenced by folk religion and animism.

 The Mararit need to understand that Isa, Jesus, is much more than human prophet.
 The Mararit would benefit by teams of medical workers coming to them.
 They also need schools for their children.
 Christian teachers could help meet that need.
 The Abu Mararit must see the love of Christ demonstrated to them in practical ways.